kitchen interior

 Scrub the outer body of the chimney with a damp soft cloth.
 If there is a lot of grime, add some cleaning detergent and wipe clean with a clean towel.

 If you use your chimney in recirculation mode, you must use charcoal filters, which cannot be cleaned and must be replaced every 3-4 months based on usage.
-Returning to clean up, you will simply do it yourself with the help of some basic chemicals that you may find in your kitchen.
+Returning to clean up, you will do it yourself with the help of some basic chemicals that you may find in your kitchen.

 Concluding Remarks on Cleaning Kitchen Chimney